Sarayl Y. Shunkamolah

 Navajo

-Sarayl Yellowhorse Shunkamolah is a member of the Navajo Nation and is the Grants Development Officer at First Nations Development Institute.
+Sarayl Yellowhorse Shunkamolah is a member of the Navajo Nation and is the Associate Director of Institutional Development at First Nations Development Institute.
 She is originally from Allentown, Arizona, and grew up in Rio Rancho, New Mexico.
 Her maternal clan is Dibelzhini (blacksheep) and her paternal clan is Honaghaahnii (one-walks-around).
-Sarayl joined First Nations in January 2019.
-She is responsible for the administrative management of grant submissions and reporting of grants to First Nations supporters.

 Prior to joining First Nations, Sarayl spent four years with the Community Outreach and Patient Empowerment (COPE) Program in Gallup, New Mexico, as administrative director.
 While at COPE, she provided administrative oversight for program and finance operations, led special projects, and assisted with the strategic development of the nonprofit organization.